-Frances is a student of geopolitics and international law following a long career in capital markets investing in Sydney and London.
+Frances is a student of geopolitics, international law and defence & security following a long career in capital markets investing in Sydney and London.

 She has been attending Master’s degree classes at the University of Paris 2 Sorbonne-Assas, complementing her own research with formal instruction with international law and political-science theory.
-She also attends lectures at the Jacques Delors Institute and the EU Institute for Security Studies, among other organisations sits on the Board of L’Institut du Pacifique in Paris.
+She also attends lectures at the Jacques Delors Institute and the EU Institute for Security Studies, among other organisations..

-An occasional contributor to Pearls and Irritations, as well as to L’Institut du Pacifique and L’Association Réalités et Relations Internationales in Paris, from 2016 to 2023 Frances served as a contributor to and director of TheEuropeanNetwork.eu.
+An occasional contributor to Pearls and Irritations, L’Association Réalités et Relations Internationales in Paris as well as to L’Institut du Pacifique, where she is member of the board of directors.
+From 2016 to 2023 Frances served as a contributor to and director of TheEuropeanNetwork.eu.

-During her career in capital markets investing, including as Head of Investment Risk for a major British insurer and asset manager, Frances spoke regularly at professional investment conferences and contributed to well-known professional journals, authored two monographs published by Palgrave-MacMillan and co-authored one published by Wiley.
+During her career in capital markets investing, including as Head of Investment Risk for a major British insurer and asset manager, Frances spoke regularly at professional investment conferences and contributed to well-known professional journals.
+She authored two monographs published by Palgrave-MacMillan and co-authored one published by Wiley.

 Australian born, she lives in Paris, speaks French more-or-less fluently, basic Spanish, even more basic Italian, a haze of Indonesian and some German.
 She dances Argentine tango, likes all animals, especially cats, but doesn’t have any of her own.